paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-079-metal-casting-competitiveness-research-program.md

 **(e) Funding of program** From amounts made available in separate appropriation Acts, the Secretary shall provide to each applicant selected the financial and technical assistance and other incentives that are necessary and appropriate to carry out the purposes of this chapter.

-**(f) National Metal Casting Research Institute** Each recipient of financial assistance under subsection (d) of this section shall be known as a “National Metal Casting Research Institute”.
+**(f) National Metal Casting Research Institute** Each recipient of financial assistance under subsection (d) shall be known as a “National Metal Casting Research Institute”.

 <a id="section-5305"></a>